-The Aberlour Strathspey Highland Games are held on the first Saturday in August each year in Aberlour.
-For 2017 this will be 5th August.
+The Aberlour Strathspey Highland Games are held on the first Saturday in August each year, the date this year is Saturday 5th August 2017.

 The Highland Dancing programme starts at 11am for the younger competitors and novices, and at 1pm for the more advanced / older dancers.
 The combination of intricate dancing, beautiful costumes and live music from a piper makes it a very special experience, well worth taking the time to watch and enjoy.